atextor/OGIT-wiki/OGIT-ontology-details.md

   * during "create" (and "replace") any attribute defined as "mandatory" must be present (an empty value is possible though).
 If it is present the value validation will take place.
   * if any attribute defined as "optional" is present the value validation will take place
   * if request contains properties neither defined by "mandatory" nor "optional" attributes then the 'any' switch is checked.
 If it is true and the property names start with a '/' it will be accepted (without any value validation).
 Otherwise the whole vertex data is considered invalid.
-* value validation will be based on validation-type, validation-parameter of the corresponding attribute definition.
+* value validation will be based on validation-type, validation-parameter of the corresponding entity definition.
+This means, that an attribute can be validated different for each entity it belongs.
 Empty values mean: no further validation.

 #### IDs of ontology elements